For parents

 Built for working families near Weston & MetroWest

 A full Montessori day runs from 8:00 AM to 2:45 PM, with optional extended care until 5:00 PM.
-That makes Beacon a realistic daycare alternative for working parents in Weston, Wayland, Wellesley, Needham, and Waltham, while your child spends the day learning, not just being supervised.
+The hours work for parents in Weston, Wayland, Wellesley, Needham, and Waltham who need full-day coverage, with the difference that the day is spent on real Montessori work.

 Toddler through kindergarten